Anasss/java21docCards/oop.md

 }
 ```

-**💡 Learning Tip:** "Static nested = NO instance access, Inner = FULL access" - Static nested classes can't access instance members, while inner classes can access everything in the outer class.
+**💡 Learning Tip:** "Static nested = NO instance access, Inner = FULL access" - Static nested classes (including implicitly static enums/records/interface classes) can't access instance members, while inner classes can access everything in the outer class.
+Remember: "static" keyword only applies to nested types, never top-level types.

 **Q:** What's the key difference between a static nested class and an inner class?
 **A:** A static nested class cannot access non-static members of the outer class and doesn't need an outer instance to be created, while an inner class (non-static nested) can access all outer class members and requires an outer instance.
+Enums, records, and classes inside interfaces are always implicitly static.